It’s easy to add a table of contents to an ebook. But how do you add an ebook index to a digital book?

 If you are publishing fiction books, you would rarely bother.

-You might have an index in your print book and would like to replicate it for your digital version.
+You might have one in your print book and would like to replicate it for your digital version.

 If you follow the steps below, you can start building a clickable index for ebook files by creating jump links.